Citing Firedrake

 If you cannot use this approach, there are a number of papers.
 Those which are relevant depend a little on which functionality you used.

-If you use the interfaces to couple Firedrake and machine learning frameworks such as PyTorch, please cite [BH21] and [BH23].
-If you use the AbstractExternalOperator interface, please cite [BH21].
+If you use the interfaces to couple Firedrake and machine learning frameworks such as PyTorch or JAX, please cite [BHF24].
+If you use the AbstractExternalOperator interface, please cite [BHF24] and [BH21].

 The form compiler, TSFC, is documented in [HMLH18] and [HKH17].